bbauska/Coursera-Bootstrap/readme.md

 invalidated because we have a new version of the main ".css" and main ".js".

 The browser will re-download these things.
-I didn\'t show the "filerev" with the NPM scripts, but I just added it in here just to show you how it is done with the Grunt.
+I didn&apos;t show the "filerev" with the NPM scripts, but I just added it in here just to show you how it is done with the Grunt.

 With this, we complete this exercise.
-Let\'s take a quick look at the site in our browser.
+Let&apos;s take a quick look at the site in our browser.

 Going to your browser, you can see that I am now loading in "dist/index.html".

-This is from the distribution folder, so I\'m checking out and it looks just fine.
+This is from the distribution folder, so I&apos;m checking out and it looks just fine.

 The "aboutus.html" also looks just fine, just like before.